Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use the Samsung Galaxy S10 reverse wireless charging feature

 If you purchase any of the Samsung Galaxy S10 smartphones, you can use a very cool feature that the company calls Wireless PowerShare.
-Basically, those phones can also charge up almost any other smartphone or other devices that support the Qi wireless charging standard.
+Basically, these phones can charge up almost any other smartphone or other devices that support the Qi wireless charging standard.
+For example, the feature works with some of the best phones with wireless charging.

 Here’s how to use the Samsung Galaxy S10 reverse wireless charging feature.